High Protein Low Calorie Meal Plan UK — Free 7-Day Guide

 Not quite right?
 Generate a personalised version in 30 seconds →

-A high protein low calorie meal plan is the gold standard approach for losing fat while preserving — or even building — lean muscle mass.
-By keeping calories in a deficit while eating 140–170 g of protein per day, you force your body to burn fat for energy rather than breaking down muscle.
-This 7-day UK plan delivers 150+ g of protein daily from lean, widely available sources such as chicken breast, tinned tuna, eggs, Greek yogurt, and cottage cheese — all affordable and easy to find in any major UK supermarket.
+A high protein low calorie meal plan is a common approach for losing fat while preserving — or even building — lean muscle mass.
+By keeping calories in a deficit while eating 140–170 g of protein per day, the plan supports muscle retention while fat loss comes from the calorie deficit.
+This 7-day UK plan delivers 150+ g of protein daily from lean, widely available sources such as chicken breast, tinned tuna, eggs, Greek yogurt, and cottage cheese — all affordable and easy to find in most major UK supermarkets.

 Want this meal plan personalised?